 - Do not contaminate water, food or feed by storing pesticides in the same areas used to store these commodities. - Store DEGESCH FUMI-CEL® and FUMI-STRIP® in a dry, well-ventilated area away from heat, under lock and key.
-Post as a pesticide storage area. - Do not store in buildings where humans or domestic animals reside.
+Post as a pesticide storage area. - Do not store DEGESCH FUMI-CEL® and FUMI-STRIP® in areas where temperature may exceed 130°F. - Do not store in buildings where humans or domestic animals reside.
 Keep out of reach of children. - DEGESCH FUMI-CEL® and FUMI-STRIP® is supplied in gas-tight containers. - The shelf life of DEGESCH FUMI-CEL® and FUMI-STRIP® is virtually unlimited as long as the containers are tightly sealed.